OSH Answers Fact Sheets

 Sunscreens are rated according to Sun Protection Factor (SPF), an index of protection against skin erythema (reddening of the skin).
-SPF ranges from 1-50 or more.
-The higher the SPF is, the more protection it offers from UVB radiation.
+The higher the SPF is, the more protection it offers.

-- SPF 15 sunscreen may absorb more than 92 percent of UVB radiation
+- SPF 15 sunscreen may absorb 93 percent of UVB radiation.

 We hear on the radio and read in the newspapers about the UV index as a part of the weather forecast.
 The UV index is a measure of the intensity of UV radiation in the sunlight that causes reddening of the skin (erythema).
 The UV index scale runs from 0 (when there is no sunlight) to 11+ (extreme).
 The UV index can increase the mid-teens at midday in the tropics.
 The implications of the UV index are summarized in Table 3.